TanmayPShinde/products-n-cart/readme.md

 Objective:

-Create  a React and Redux application (bootstrap from create-react-app or any other template)
+Create  a React and Redux application

 Task